C-mmon/C-mmon/README.md

 - 💬 Ask me about React, C++, Node.js, Python, JavaScript.

-- 🧠 I was ex-president at the Largest Coding Club of Our College **Randomize**.
+- 🧠 I was former president at the Largest Coding Club of Our College **Randomize**.

 - 📫 I am also Microsoft Learn Student Ambassador, Community Manager at **OWASP** and Volunteer at **PyJaipur**.